Ricoritz2001/multiclass-classification-german/README.md

 - Changing the number of classes: Update **`top_n=30`** in **`train_classical_models.py`** or **`train_transformer_models.py`**.
 - Modifying the transformer model: Change **`model_name`** in **`train_transformer_models.py`** to a different Hugging Face model.
 - Adjusting hyperparameters: Modify TF-IDF parameters, model hyperparameters, or training arguments in the respective scripts.

-## Testing Using colab
-We have added the file **`test_using_colab.ipynb`**.
-Which can be uploaded to the colab.
-Either train the models from scratch or otherwise just use the pretrain models to test and predict the categories.